Clement Vismara: «He never got old»

-Despite the difficulties with the new regime, which prevented the arrival of new missionaries, and despite various ailments (prostate problems, an accident to a foot, and dentures) his work continued with an enviable stamina.
+Despite the difficulties with the new regime, which prevented the arrival of new missionaries, and despite various ailments (prostate problems, an accident to a foot, and dentures) his work continued.
 In 1979, aged 82, he went to Taunggyi by jeep to meet the superior of the PIME and, after returning to Mong Ping, after 14 hours of travel, he could write: I arrived home at 7:20 pm blanched, dusted, floured like a fish before putting in a pan.
 A unison chorus of over 200 orphans, boys and girls, greeted me.
 Here is my kingdom, here I am the sovereign and live happy.
 In 1980 he blessed the new district Tongtà he founded among the ethnic Iko.

 In subsequent years he had to adapt, with embarrassment, to being carried on a stretcher, but continued to visit the villages.
 The last missionary district (parish) opened by Fr.
 Clement, in 1986, is in Pannulong, with three nuns resident and 42 Christian villages in the Akha tribe.

 On June 15, 1988, at 8:15 p.m.
 Clement died, serene and happy, in Mong Ping, aged 90.

 This is the testimony given on him by Fr.
 Angelo Campagnoli at the Diocesan Process: